 In certain circumstances, it may be necessary for a Capital Project to move forward outside of the Capital Project Ranking/Approval cycle.
-Any such requests and determinations shall be approved by the requesting division’s vice president and the Vice President for Campus Operations.
+Any such requests and determinations shall be approved by the requesting division’s vice president and the Associate Vice President/Chief Planning and Facilities Officer.
 Preference for out-of-cycle approvals will be given to projects that address imminent life/safety issues, policy compliance and/or time sensitive gifts (e.g. grants or donations).

 The following types of projects are generally exempt from the annual Capital Project Ranking and Approval process.
 These projects, if deemed eligible for exemption by Campus Planning & Facilities, will enter the project assignment workflow.
 Assignment of a Project Manager is dependent upon staff availability.

 a.
 A Capital Project meeting the definition of Preventative Maintenance, as outlined in this policy, and if funding is secured.